techandyou/emagazine/README.md

 ## Audience
 1. Small time content publishers
 2. Niche single publisher for a specific high-end audience (Celebrities)
-3. Schools , universities, Clubs, any other industry that wants to reach out
+3. Schools , universities, clubs, any other industry that wants to reach out

 ## Technology

 ## Integrations
-1. Web pblisher
+1. Web publisher
 2. Facebook publisher
 3. Web to print tools